q1x/zabbix-templates-30/README.md

 ### Host groups
+Host groups are used to group templates per template type (see [Hierarchy](#template-hierarchy)) and per category.

+As host groups lack hierarchy (see [ZBXNEXT-1262](https://support.zabbix.com/browse/ZBXNEXT-1262)), we need to define another way to organize the templates.
+To allow easier navigation of these groups, a double colon (::) is used to seperate the various fields within the group name.
+This will also make it easier to parse the group names in API scripts until [ZBXNEXT-2934](https://support.zabbix.com/browse/ZBXNEXT-2934) is implemented.

+e.g.: `Templates::Tasks::Generic`

 ### Usermacros
 By Zabbix specifications, user macros are always written in upper case and cannot contain spaces (see [documentation](https://www.zabbix.com/documentation/3.0/manual/config/macros/usermacros)).
 Therefor, we will use the underscore as a word seperator within the macro name.

 The macro name consists of several fields.
-The first field specifies the functional field for the macro.
+The first field specifies the primary functional level for the macro.
 This will allow us to quickly see where a macro is used.

 - `I_`:	Items (parameters)
 - `T_`:	Triggers (function parameters and expressions)